Second Battle of El Alamein: D + 3: 26 October

-The bulk of the 2/17th Australian Battalion, which had defended the position, was forced to retreat.
+The bulk of the 2/17th Australian Battalion, which defended the position, was forced to give some ground.
 Rommel reversed his policy of distributing his armour across the front, ordering the 90th Light Division forward from Ed Daba and 21st Panzer Division north along with one third of the Ariete Division and half the artillery from the southern sector to join the 15th Panzer Division and the Littorio Division.
 The move could not be reversed because of the fuel shortage.
 The Trieste Division was ordered from Fuka to replace the 90th Light Division at Ed Daba but the 21st Panzer Division and the Ariete Division made slow progress during the night under constant attack from DAF bombers.

-At the Kidney feature, the British failed to take advantage of the absent tanks; each time they tried to move forward they were stopped by anti-tank guns.
+At the Kidney feature, the British were unable to take advantage of the absent tanks; each time they tried to move forward they were stopped by anti-tank guns.
 Churchill railed, "Is it really impossible to find a general who can win a battle?"
 Bristol Beaufort torpedo bombers of 42 Squadron, attached to 47 Squadron, sank the tanker Proserpina at Tobruk; three Vickers Wellington torpedo bombers of 38 Squadron destroyed the oil tanker Tergestea at Tobruk during the night, removing the last hope for refuelling the Panzerarmee.

 By 26 October, XXX Corps had completed the capture of the bridgehead west of the second mine belt.
 The British Forces had sustained 2000 casualties, the Australians 1000, the New Zealanders 1000 and the South Africans 600.
 The tanks of X Corps, established just beyond the infantry, had failed to break through the Axis anti-tank defences.
 Montgomery decided that over the next two days, while continuing the process of attrition, he would thin out his front line to create a reserve for another attack.
 The reserve was to include the 2nd New Zealand Division (with the 9th Armoured Brigade under command), the 10th Armoured Division and the 7th Armoured Division.

 The attacks in the south, which lasted three days and caused considerable losses without achieving a breakthrough, were suspended.